kmalali/react-learning/exercises/exercises.md

 ## May 23, 2018
 1. Add a pause button and implement pause functionality.
 When paused show the text within pause button as resume.
 2. Add a stop button that simply stops and when timer starts it should start from elapsedSeconds = 0

+## May 24, 2018
+1. Add a plus/minus symbol to the right of panel heading.
+The - symbol is shown if panel is open, and + is shown if panel is closed.